ajgon/opsworks_ruby/docs/attributes.md

 ## Stack attributes

 These attributes are used on Stack/Layer level globally to configure the opsworks_ruby cookbook itself.
-They should'nt be used under ``node['deploy'][<application_shortname>]`` (notice lack of the ``app[]`` convention).
+They should'nt be used under `node['deploy'][<application_shortname>]` (notice lack of the `app[]` convention).

-- ``node['applications']``
+- `node['applications']`
     - An array of application shortnames which should be deployed to given layer.
-If set, only applications witch ``deploy`` flag set (on OpsWorks side) included in this list will be deployed.
-If not set, all ``deploy`` application will be supported.
+If set, only applications witch `deploy` flag set (on OpsWorks side) included in this list will be deployed.
+If not set, all `deploy` application will be supported.
 This parameter mostly matters during the setup phase, since all application in given stack are deployed to the given layer.
 Using this paramter you can narrow the list to application which you actually intend to use.
       !!! note
           **Important** thing is, that when you try to do a manual deploy from OpsWorks of an application, not included in this list - it will be skipped, as this list takes precedence over anything else.

+-  `node['ruby-ng']['ruby_version']`
+    - **Type:** string
+    - **Default:** `2.4`
+    - Sets the Ruby version used through the system.
+See [ruby-ng cookbook documentation](https://supermarket.chef.io/cookbooks/ruby-ng) for more details

 ## Application attributes